hyperledger-archives/composer/contrib-notes/raising-issues.md

 # Raising Issues

 Before you submit an issue, please search to see if your issue has already been identified.
 It may be that there is a workaround available that will let you progress whilst the fix is being worked on.
-The follow channels are where to search for existing issues:
+The following channels are where to search for existing issues:

 - [Stack Overflow issues](http://stackoverflow.com/tags/fabric-composer)
 - [GitHub Issues](https://github.com/hyperledger/composer/issues)